Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: No-Scale 5 Phenomenology

-We call to special attention a particularly important recent observation in the LHCb \textit{Br}(\bs0) measurements~\cite{:2012ct}.
-The search for this rare decay using 1.1 \fb at 8 TeV and 1.0 \fb at 7 TeV has uncovered the first evidence of the process \bs0, where a 3.5$\sigma$ excess above the background expectation was observed.
-The results indicate a branching fraction of \textit{Br}(\bs0) = $(3.2^{+1.5}_{-1.2}) \times 10^{-9}$.
-We have evaluated this process within the entire No-Scale \fsu5 viable model space~\cite{Li:2012yd}, finding the parameter space constraints $3.4 \times 10^{-9} \le$ Br(\bs0) $\le 4.0 \times 10^{-9}$.
-Targeting the most phenomenologically favored region of \fsu5, we have $3.4 \times 10^{-9} \lesssim$ \textit{Br}(\bs0) $\lesssim 3.6 \times 10^{-9}$ for $650 \lesssim M_{1/2} \lesssim 850$ GeV.
+We call to special attention a particularly important recent observation in the LHCb~\cite{Aaij:2013aka} and CMS~\cite{Chatrchyan:2013bka} \textit{Br}(\bs0) measurements.
+The search for this rare decay using 2.0 \fb at 8 TeV and 1.0 \fb at 7 TeV by LHCb and 20 \fb at 8 TeV and 5 \fb at 7 TeV by CMS has uncovered the first evidence of the process \bs0, where a 4.0--4.3$\sigma$ excess above the background expectation was observed.
+The results indicate a branching fraction of $1.9 \times 10^{-9} \le$ \textit{Br}(\bs0) $\le 4.0 \times 10^{-9}$.
+We have evaluated this process within the entire No-Scale \fsu5 viable model space~\cite{Li:2012yd}, finding the parameter space constraints $3.4 \times 10^{-9} \le$ Br(\bs0) $\le 4.0 \times 10^{-9}$ for $400 \le M_{1/2} \le 900$ GeV.
 As a result of the rather small globally permitted range of $19.4 \lesssim {\rm tan}\beta \lesssim 23$~\cite{Li:2011xu}, the \fsu5 SUSY contribution to \textit{Br}(\bs0), which is proportional to the sixth power of tan$\beta$, is much smaller than the effect anticipated within the SM.
-While the LHCb observations are consistent with the SM expectation, which should further constrain or invalidate more SUSY models, the case for \fsu5 is actually bolstered by the new measurements.
+While the LHCb and CMS observations are consistent with the branching ratio expected within the SM, which should further constrain or invalidate more SUSY models, the case for \fsu5 is actually bolstered by the new measurements.

 For a Higgs boson mass of about 125.5 GeV, the Higgs quartic coupling $\lambda$ in the SM will become negative around $10^{10}$ GeV~\cite{EliasMiro:2011aa}, which is the stability bound on the ultraviolet scale.
 Since our Universe could live in a meta-stable vacuum, the SM can still satisfy the meta-stability bound~\cite{EliasMiro:2011aa}.
 It is interesting that in the supersymmetric SMs which include our ${\cal F}$-$SU(5)$ model, the stability bound is naturally satisfied due to supersymmetry.
 In particular, the natural supersymmetric SMs predict the light SM-like Higgs boson mass around 120 GeV, which is lifted to 125.5 GeV in the ${\cal F}$-$SU(5)$ model due to the vector-like flippons~\cite{Huo:2011zt, Li:2011ab}.